-Shannon is the Founder, President, and Chief Executive Officer of Light after Loss.
-Shannon lost her husband, Craig, to suicide August 3, 2016, leaving her and their two young girls behind.
+Shannon is the Founder and President of Light after Loss.
+Shannon lost her husband, Craig, to suicide on August 3, 2016, leaving her and their two young girls behind.
 She was the Director of Counseling Services at The University of Mount Union and the President of NAMI Stark County at the time.
-She was no stranger to the struggles of mental health and suicide as it was something she helped people cope with everyday.
+She was no stranger to the struggles of mental health and suicide as it was something she helped people cope with every day.
 Despite that, the last thing she ever dreamed of was being on the other side of that coin.
 Craig had struggled with Bipolar Disorder for many years, but just like everyone else, she never thought he or she would become just another statistic; a number on someone’s chart.
 Through her own journey of grief and trauma, Shannon eventually stepped down from her position at both Mount Union and NAMI Stark County in order to heal; to help her two young daughters heal.

-We are #survivors. #bealight #lightafterloss #suicidesurvivors
+We are #survivors. #bealight #lightafterloss #suicidelosssurvivors